fronchetti/phd/TOOLS.md

 ## ▶️ Writing
 - [Overleaf](https://overleaf.com/) - LaTeX is a standard for most researchers on Engineering.
 Overleaf is a collaborative online editor used to write papers on LaTeX.
 This is the primary tool I use to write papers in collaboration with my coworkers.
 - [Grammarly](https://grammarly.com/) - I am an international student, and my first language is Portuguese.
-Grammarly helps me with my mistakes while writing in English.
-Its support is not perfect (e.g., it doesn't work on Overleaf), but tends to help a lot.
+Grammarly helps me with my writing in English.
+Its overall support is not perfect (e.g., it doesn't work on Overleaf), but tends to help me a lot.
 If English is not your primary language and your advisor can pay for the premium version of Overleaf, ask for it.

 ## ▶️ Data Analysis
 - [Excel](https://www.microsoft.com/en-us/microsoft-365/excel) - As an user of Linux-based systems, I underestimated for years the power of Excel.
 Now, it is one of my favorite tools to analyze data and to create visualizations for my papers.
 I highly recommend Excel for those who want a novice-friendly tool to work with.
 Look at my replication packages and you will probably find a spreadsheet file somewhere.